MagnusThome/Capacitive-Rainmeter/README.md

 # Capacitive-Rainmeter
 Measure rain intensity in Homeassistant with a capacitive sensor

-The code uses mqtt to send data and also self register the sensor in Homeassistant.
+The code uses mqtt to send data and also self-register the sensor in Homeassistant.

 ## Sensor: